-Many bloggers fail to understand the importance of ALT tag.
+Many bloggers fail to understand the importance of the ALT tag.
 ALT means “alternative” to images when a browser is unable to render the images visible on a page.
-Depending on the settings of the browser, you can hover over an image with mouse pointer and read the ALT tag.
+Depending on the settings of the browser, you can hover over an image with the mouse pointer and read the ALT tag.

-Adding the ALT tag to images gives valuable SEO boost.
+Adding the ALT tag to images gives a valuable SEO boost.
 It helps to gain better rankings because the search engine bots are then able to associate the images with certain keywords.
 If the image(s) is not visible due to reasons like slow host, the search engines can still read the ALT text and rank the image.

 So, while uploading an image, fill out the ALT tag for that image.

-You can use free tools like quicksprout.com to check which image on the site doesn’t have ALT tag.
+You can use free tools like quicksprout.com to check which image on the site doesn’t have an ALT tag.